 Many professions require practitioners to carry a certification, license, or get registered with a governing agency.
 Also, the government runs many of these agencies.
-So, the government may, suspend or revoke that person’s ability to practice in the state.
+So, the government may suspend or revoke a person’s ability to practice in the state.
 The following sections outline some of the professional consequences of committing drug crimes.

 Disciplinary Action by Boards, Departments and Commissions

 Conn.
 Gen. Stat. § 19a-17 establishes the standards concerning disciplinary proceedings.
 This applies to individuals licensed by the Department of Health, or other boards and commissions.
 This includes, but not limited to, doctors, nurses, physician assistants, pharmacists, dentists, dental hygienists, and teachers.
 If convicted of a felony, then the following may occur.
 (1) Your license or permit may get revoked, suspended, censured, placed on probationary status.
 (2) Your practice may be limited.
 (3) You may need to report regularly to your board commission or department.
 (4) You may have to attend continuing education.
 (5) You may have to pay restitution to any victim.
 (6) You may be assessed a fine of up to $25,000.
 You might also have individual disciplinary proceedings depending on your profession.

 As a physician arrested on a drug related charge, you could lose your medical license.
 Conn.
 Gen. Stat. § 20-13c states that the board can restrict, suspend, or revoke your license to practice or limit the right to practice medicine.
 This happens for the, “abuse or excessive use of drugs, including alcohol, narcotics or chemicals,” and for the, “possession, use, prescription for use, or distribution of controlled substances or legend drugs, except for therapeutic or other medically proper purposes.”